Pages

 * * * * *

 It's been *years* since I last wrote about wrestling.
 But on November 17 came another chance to.
 Merryjest Starchild's been noted for his stage performances and his singing.
 But that day came a new one: Wrestling.
 He'd gotten a slot for a "Dark Match" on Monday Nov 17, and invited people to drop by, "come early if you want to see me either succeed or fail spectacularly XD."
+It was at United Furry Wrestling.
 So it was my first time watching a furry wrestling match.

 Merryjest put up a good fight against his opponent, him getting in a few body slams.